 There are also several waterfalls that can also be reached from the beach.
 These include a series of three along the same path known as Sendero Cascada (literally, the waterfall trail) Cascada del amor, and La Roñosa.
 I didn’t make it to any of these either, but I’m sure they are worth seeing if you have the time to make it there.

-Practical Tips on a Visit to Nuqui
+Practical Tips for a Visit to Nuqui

 - There are no ATMs in Nuqui, so make sure you bring all the cash you will need.